 Improving business letter and proposal writing skills.

-Those with good sales letter and proposal writing skills are able to set their offerrings apart from competitors, regardlesss of their relative merit.
+Those with good sales letter and proposal writing skills are able to set their offerrngs apart from competitors, regardless of their relative merit.
 Learning to improve business writing skills is worth the time investment.

 Effective use of the written word is an important sales skill.
 Without the ability to impress and sway through writing, the number of contacts a salesperson can remain in touch with, dwindles to those whom they can regularly speak with.

 Properly prepared, sales letters are an efficient, low cost, and immediately available method for approaching new prospects.
 However, if a mailing campaign is slipshod and careless then it can have the opposite effect.

 Those who don't know you, will judge you by what you write.
 A poorly written letter or email will generate more talk than a good one.
 Infamy is not an easy route to success.

 According to hearsay, a mailing campaign should result in a 2% response rate.
 This is complete bunkum.
 Any marketing person will tell you that achieving 2% from a direct marketing campaign warrants jubilations and celebration.

 Some sales letters do generate a high response, perhaps even five or ten percent.
 The vast majority struggle to inspire more than one in a thousand to reply.